Agathokakological Nincompoop Monk

 Gregory: I’ll be right back.

-Thoughts: How does he keep this restroom so consistently spotless?
+Thoughts: How does he keep this place so consistently spotless?

 Does he clean it every time I visit, or is it always like this?